Terminals of Los Angeles International Airport: LAX Automated People Mover

 As part of the Landside Access Modernization Program (LAMP), Los Angeles World Airports (LAWA) is building the LAX Automated People Mover, which consists of approximately 2.25 mi of elevated guideway and six stations.
 Headways are expected to be as low as two minutes between trains.
-Construction started in 2017, and was anticipated to be completed by 2023.
+Construction started in 2017, and is anticipated to be completed by June 2026, right before the 2026 World Cup.

-The three westernmost stations will be located in the Central Terminal Area (CTA) located near the parking structures, and connect to their respective terminals via pedestrian bridges:
+The three westernmost stations will be located in the Central Terminal Area (CTA) located near the parking structures and connect to their respective terminals via pedestrian bridges: